An Experiment on a Bird in the Air Pump: Detail

 Dispers'd, the dark and dampy Vapours fly.

 The figures beside the bird have been compared to some late medieval Trinities.

 The cockatiel would have been a rare bird at the time, "and one whose life would never in reality have been risked in an experiment such as this".
-It did not become well known until after it was shown in illustrations to the accounts of the voyages of Captain Cook in the 1770s.
+Cockatiels did not become well known until after it was shown in illustrations to the accounts of the voyages of Captain Cook in the 1770s.
 Prior to Cook's voyage, cockatiels had been imported only in small numbers as exotic cage-birds.
 Wright had painted one in 1762 at the home of William Chase, featuring it both in his portrait of Chase and his wife (Mr & Mrs William Chase) and a separate study, The Parrot.
 In selecting such a rarity for this scientific sacrifice, Wright not only chose a more dramatic subject than the "lungs-glass", but was perhaps making a statement about the values of society in the Age of Enlightenment.
-The grey plumage of the cockatiel also shows much more effectively in the darkened room than the small dull-coloured bird in Wright's early oil sketch.
+The grey plumage of the cockatiel also shows much more effectively in the darkened room than the small, dull-coloured bird in Wright's early oil sketch.
 A resemblance has been pointed out between the group of the bird and the two nearest figures and a type of depiction of the Trinity found in Early Netherlandish painting, where the Holy Spirit is represented by a dove, to which God the Father (the philosopher) points, while Christ (the father) gestures in blessing to the viewer.

-On the table are various other pieces of equipment that the natural philosopher would have used during his demonstration: a thermometer, candle snuffer and cork, and close to the man seated to the right is a pair of Magdeburg hemispheres, which would have been used with the air pump to demonstrate the difference in pressure exerted by the air and a vacuum: when the air was pumped out from between the two hemispheres they were impossible to pull apart.
+On the table are various other pieces of equipment that the natural philosopher would have used during his demonstration: a thermometer, candle snuffer, and cork, and close to the man seated to the right is a pair of Magdeburg hemispheres, which would have been used with the air pump to demonstrate the difference in pressure exerted by the air and a vacuum: when the air was pumped out from between the two hemispheres, they were impossible to pull apart.
 The air pump itself is rendered in exquisite detail, a faithful record of the designs in use at the time.
-What may be a human skull in the large liquid-filled glass bowl would not have been a normal piece of equipment; William Schupbach suggests that it and the candle, which is presumably lighting the bowl from behind, form a vanitas—the two symbols of mortality reflecting the cockatiel's struggle for life.
+What may be a human skull in the large, liquid-filled glass bowl would not have been a normal piece of equipment; William Schupbach suggests that it and the candle, which is presumably lighting the bowl from behind, form a vanitas—the two symbols of mortality reflecting the cockatiel's struggle for life.